KilroyCodes/8-Week-SQL-Challenge/Case Study #3 - Foodie-Fi/README.md

 Any plan downgrades (e.g., Pro annual to Basic monthly) must first finish the remainder of their current plan, while any upgrades (e.g., Basic monthly to Pro monthly) are immediately applied.

-When a customer cancels their plan, they must finish the remainder of their current plan, but they are now classified as a 'churn' plan in the data.
+When a customer cancels their plan, they must finish the remainder of their current plan, but they are now classified as a 'churn' plan in the data with the churn start date referring to the day they decided to cancel.

 ## Relational Datasets ##
 There are two datasets to work with: plans, and subscriptions.